gmusicproxy/gmusicproxy/README.md

 ## Support
 Get this project as it is: I will work on it as long as I have fun in developing and using it.
 I share it as Open-Source code because I believe in OSS and to open it to external contributions.

+If you use and appreciate GMusicProxy, consider the possibility to [donate][8] a small amount to support the maintenance and improvement of the project.
+This could help me to renew my All Access subscription that is strictly necessary to continue its development.

 Feel free to open [bug reports][4] (complete of verbose output produced with options `--debug` and `--log`) on GitHub, to fork the project and to make [pull requests][5] for your contributions.

 ### Known problems / Ideas